ChandraHemant/htkc-utils/README.md

 composer require chandra-hemant/htkc-utils
 ```

-# DynamicSearchHelper Class
+# DynamicSearchHelper & CommonUtils Class

-The `DynamicSearchHelper` class provides a set of methods for retrieving and manipulating data from a database table, especially tailored for use with Laravel's Eloquent ORM.
+The `DynamicSearchHelper` & `CommonUtils` class provides a set of methods for retrieving and manipulating data from a database table, especially tailored for use with Laravel's Eloquent ORM.
 This guide outlines how to effectively utilize these methods to implement dynamic search functionality.

 ## Core Methods